ResearchObject/ro-crate/docs/0.3-DRAFT/index.md

 Note that JSON-LD examples given on <http://schema.org/> website may not be in _flattened_ form; any nested entities in _RO-Crate JSON-LD_ SHOULD be described as separate contextual entities in the flat `@graph` list.

-To avoid confusion with string values, the _RO-Crate JSON-LD Context_ requires URIs and entity references to be given in the form `"author": {"@id": "http://example.com/alice"}`, while <http://schema.org/> for some properties permit shorter forms like `"author": "http://example.com/alice"`.
+To avoid confusion with string values, the _RO-Crate JSON-LD Context_ requires URIs and entity references to be given in the form `"author": {"@id": "http://example.com/alice"}`, even though <http://schema.org/> for some properties permits shorter forms like `"author": "http://example.com/alice"`.

 See the appendix [RO-Crate JSON-LD](#ro-crate-json-ld) for details.